Last updated on August 21st, 2023 at 12:13 pm

-By looking at the diagram you can see clearly the two independent channels and the cross-monitoring connection between the channels.
+Looking at the diagram, you can see the two independent channels and the cross-monitoring connection between the channels.
 Input devices are not monitored, but output devices are monitored.
-This is another significant reason requiring the use of two physically separate input devices to sense the guard position.
-The only way that a failure in the input devices can be detected is if one channel changes state and one does not.
+This is another significant reason for requiring two physically separate input devices to sense the guard position.
+A failure in the input devices can be detected only if one channel changes to state and one does not.

-If you want to learn more about applying the block diagramming method to your design, there is a good explanation of the method in the SISTEMA Cookbook 1, published by the IFA in Germany.
-You can download the English version from the link above, or get the document directly from the IFA web site.
+Suppose you want to learn more about applying the block diagramming method to your design.
+In that case, there is a good explanation of the method in the SISTEMA Cookbook 1, published by the IFA in Germany.
+You can download the English version from the link above or get the document directly from the IFA website.

-By now you probably get the idea that there are as many ways to configure a Category 3 circuit as there are applications.
+By now, you probably get the idea that there are as many ways to configure a Category 3 circuit as there are applications.
 Below is a typical circuit diagram borrowed from Rockwell Allen-Bradley, showing the application of typical safety relays in a complete system that includes the emergency stop system, a gate interlock and a safety mat.
-You can meet the requirements for Category 3 architecture in other ways, so don’t feel that you must use a COTS safety relay.
+You can meet the requirements for Category 3 architecture in other ways, so don’t feel you must use a COTS safety relay.
 It just may be the most straightforward way in many cases.

 This is not a plug for A-B products.
 Neither Machinery Safety 101 nor I have any relationship with Rockwell Allen-Bradley.

-If you’re interested in obtaining the source document containing this diagram, you can download it directly from the Rockwell Automation web site.
+If you want to obtain the source document containing this diagram, you can download it directly from the Rockwell Automation website.

 Emergency Stop Subsystem

 The emergency stop circuit uses the 440R-512R2 relay on the left side of the diagram.
-This particular system uses Category 3 architecture in the e‑stop system, which may be more than is required.
-A risk assessment and a start-stop analysis is required to determine what performance level is needed for this subsystem.
+This particular system uses Category 3 architecture in the e-stop system, which may be more than is required.
+A risk assessment and a start-stop analysis are required to determine what performance level is needed for this subsystem.
 Get more information on emergency stop.

 Gate Interlock Subsystem